UK government plans to revamp holiday pay calculation for part-year workers

 Out-Law Guide | 10 Feb 2022 | 1:58 pm | 7 min. read

-The accelerated payment notice will specify the amount of tax that must be paid on account of any final liability in respect of the enquiry or appeal.
+The APN will specify the amount of tax that must be paid on account of any final liability in respect of the enquiry or appeal.
 This will be determined to the best of the HMRC officer's information and belief.

 There are penalties if you fail to pay the accelerated payment within 90 days of the issue of the notice.

 For those who have invested through a partnership, an APN cannot be given to the representative partner.
 Instead, 'partner payment notices' (PPNs) may be issued to individual partners.
 These operate in a similar way to APNs.

 There is no right of appeal against an APN.
 However, a recipient has 90 days from receipt of the notice to send written representations objecting to the notice to HMRC but only on the grounds that the conditions for the notice were not fulfilled – eg the scheme was not a DOTAS scheme or that the amount of the accelerated payment claimed is incorrect.
 HMRC must consider the representations and will then confirm or withdraw the notice or amend the amount of the accelerated payment.
 If written representations are made and the notice is confirmed by HMRC, the recipient has 30 days from receipt of HMRC's decision to make the payment, if this would be a later date than the end of the original 90 day period.

 Statistics published by HMRC in 2021 showed that representations had been made in respect of over half of APNs and follower notices issued and these had led to 10% of notices being withdrawn and around 20% amended.
 In any event, representations are usually worth making as they also give the taxpayer a little more time to get the cash together.

 There are no specific provisions allowing tax to be paid in instalments.
 However, HMRC will consider requests for its normal 'time to pay' discretionary relief.